Gurney Halleck: Prequels and sequels

 Gurney's character is further explored in the Prelude to Dune prequels (1999–2001) written by Brian Herbert, Frank Herbert's son, and Kevin J. Anderson.

 According to the prequels, Gurney Halleck was born on Giedi Prime, the homeworld of House Harkonnen.
 After an incident with the local militia and the murder of his sister, he escaped Giedi Prime and aligned himself with the rogue House Vernius.
 Eventually, after a string of conflicts and the death of Earl Dominic Vernius, Gurney Halleck arrived at the Atreides homeworld of Caladan seeking the exiled Prince Rhombur Vernius.
 After helping reclaim the planet Ix for House Vernius, Halleck served House Atreides, eventually becoming Paul Atreides' weapons teacher.

 In Chapterhouse: Dune (1985) it is revealed that the Tleilaxu Master Scytale possesses a hidden nullentropy capsule containing cells carefully and secretly collected by the Tleilaxu for millennia, including the cells of Paul Atreides, Duke Leto, Jessica, and Gurney.
 A ghola of Gurney is "conceived" in Sandworms of Dune (2007), a sequel to the original Frank Herbert series written by Brian Herbert and Kevin J. Anderson, but is killed during gestation in an act of sabotage.

 In adaptations

 Gurney is portrayed by Patrick Stewart in the 1984 David Lynch film Dune.
 P. H. Moriarty plays the role in the 2000 Sci-Fi Channel TV miniseries Frank Herbert's Dune and its 2003 sequel, Frank Herbert's Children of Dune.
-The character is portrayed by Josh Brolin in the 2021 Denis Villeneuve film Dune, who will reprise the role in the 2023 sequel Dune: Part Two.
+The character is portrayed by Josh Brolin in the 2021 Denis Villeneuve film Dune, who reprised the role in the 2024 sequel Dune: Part Two.
+Brolin will return to the role for Dune: Part Three in 2026, which will be based on the novel Dune Messiah.

 Merchandising

-A line of Dune action figures from toy company LJN was released to lackluster sales in 1984.
-Styled after David Lynch's film, the collection featured figures of various characters.
+A line of Dune action figures, styled after David Lynch's film, was released in 1984 by toy company LJN to lackluster sales.
 A figure of Gurney previewed in LJN's catalog was never produced.